 Further, the study specifically points to housing conditions and utility payments as significant burdens on paying rent.
 Many low-income renters live in “older structures with significant maintenance needs and inefficient appliances and heating and cooling systems.”

-If there is one final lesson of this groundbreaking new report, it is that the situation of tenants in Montgomery County is far more drastic than the liberal ideology that permeates every layer of our government and institutions can comprehend.
+If there is one final lesson of this groundbreaking new report, it is that the situation of tenants in Montgomery County is far more dire than our government and local institutions can comprehend.

 Readers can find the full report here